cardboard-iguana/cardboard-iguana.com/notes/use-a-raspberry-pi-4b-as-an-ipad-pro-hacking-accessory.md

 exit
 ```

-The last setting will disable all networking (except for the eth0 and usb0 interface we use for access) on boot.
-To openly connect to a network (which is probably what you want to do most of the time), run `sudo systemctl start NetworkManager.service`.
-(Why disable this when most of the time it doesn’t matter?
-Because when it *does* matter, it *really* matters, and you don’t want to accidentally forget about this!)
+If you’re going to be using this device covertly, you almost certainly also want to run `sudo systemctl disable NetworkManager.service` so that the Pi doesn’t attempt to immediately connect to whatever network you plug it into.

 ## Remote Desktop